Moss fairy gardens and miniature landscapes

 Moss as the lawn of a tiny world

 The trick of a miniature landscape is scale, and moss gets the scale right where grass or ordinary plants would tower absurdly over a little scene.
 A cushion moss becomes a hill, a flat carpet moss becomes a meadow, and a fern moss becomes a stand of miniature trees.
 Around those, small stones turn into boulders and a saucer of water into a pond, so the moss does most of the work of suggesting a whole landscape.
+Mixing two or three kinds of moss deepens the illusion, since the change of texture between a tight cushion and a loose feathery carpet does the same job as the shift from open meadow to wooded bank in a full-size view.

 Choosing the container